bodrick/awesome/README.md

 *   [icsharpcode/CodeConverter](https://github.com/icsharpcode/CodeConverter) - Convert code from C# to VB.NET and vice versa using Roslyn
 *   [johnstaveley/SecurityEssentials](https://github.com/johnstaveley/SecurityEssentials) - Raise your baseline in security by using this as your template instead of default Mvc project.
 Keep your app secure by continuously applying Security rules
 *   [jamesmh/coravel](https://github.com/jamesmh/coravel) - Near-zero config .NET library that makes advanced application features like Task Scheduling, Caching, Queuing, Event Broadcasting, and more a breeze!
+*   [EvotecIT/PSTeams](https://github.com/EvotecIT/PSTeams) - PSTeams is a PowerShell Module working on Windows / Linux and Mac.
+It allows sending notifications to Microsoft Teams via WebHook Notifications.
+It's pretty flexible and provides a bunch of options.
+Initially, it only supported one sort of Team Cards but since version 2.X.X it supports Adaptive Cards, Hero Cards, List Cards, and Thumbnail Cards.
+All those new cards have their own cmdlets and the old version of creating Teams Cards stays as-is for compatibility reasons.
 *   [EvotecIT/PSEventViewer](https://github.com/EvotecIT/PSEventViewer) - PSEventViewer (Get-Events) is really useful PowerShell wrapper around Get-WinEvent.
 One of the features you may be interested in is a simple way of getting “hidden” events data
 *   [OctopusDeploy/PowerShell-IIS-Examples](https://github.com/OctopusDeploy/PowerShell-IIS-Examples) - Examples showing how to do everything with IIS and PowerShell
 *   [ua-parser/uap-csharp](https://github.com/ua-parser/uap-csharp) - C# implementation of ua-parser